 Create opportunities and empty time for your child to work on their homework.

 No one wants to go to school all day, followed by soccer practice, and then have to stay up until 11 PM at night to finish homework.

 Too many activities for your child may also cause them to forget to do their assignments.

 A brain can only keep track of so much!

 5 – Your kid is excited when an activity is canceled.

 If your child’s extra-curricular activity is canceled and they do a jump for joy, it could be they are excited to finally take a breather.

 Children enjoy playing sports, doing new activities, and learning new skills.

 However, if an activity they were once excited about no longer brings them joy, it could be your child has too much on his plate and needs a break.

-6 – They no longer spending time with her best friend
+6 – They no longer spend time with her best friend.